MetroWind/fitybot-twitter/README.md

 ## Some Remarks

+FityBot uses the Twitter streaming API to listen to the timeline.
+So any reaction to incoming tweets is (almost) in real time.

-I couldn’t find any decent OAuth module for Python, so I write my own.
+I couldn’t find any decent OAuth module for Python, so I wrote my own.
+Fortunately documentation on this matter on the Twitter website is in good detail.

 I wanted to use httplib in Python to send all the non-stream requests, but apparently there are some bug in the Twitter API.
 Twitter always